italian dessert recipes

 You're the cook.
 If you don't want or don't have the zests - don't worry about it.
 Make up the difference.

-I've done it and it will turn out OK, although fresh is always best ( and more pricey!).
+I usually make this with fresh blueberries.
+But I've done it with frozen and it will turn out OK, although fresh is always best (and more pricey!).
 Here's what I do:

 Without going into the processing of olive oil - the simplest explanation is the "first press" is the cleanest and best tasting.
 This is usually called "virgin" olive oil.
 However, without getting into labeling and manufacturing olive oil wars - that may not always be the case in the labeling.
 Just make sure you are using an olive oil that doesn't have an overpowering smell or taste.